dssg/data-challenges/ChicagoCityOfLearning/ImpactChallenge-Improving_summer_learning_opportunities.md

 The City of Chicago last year piloted a major initiative called Chicago Summer of Learning aimed at helping school children and their parents better navigate summering learning opportunities and recieve credit for their summer achievements through Mozilla's Open Badging platform.

-Program administrators know have, for the first time, a comprehensive database of all summer learning opportunities in the city.
+Program administrators now have, for the first time, a comprehensive database of all summer learning opportunities in the city.
 They are interested in knowing whether the current distribution of activities provides equal access to children throughout the city.

 ####Objectives